-Developed by researchers from the University of Sheffield and NHS England, SORT-online will combine academic expertise with practical healthcare experience, making it an essential tool for strengthening research capabilities.
+The SORT framework was developed by collaborative team of researchers from the University of Sheffield and NHS England.
+SORT Online will combine academic expertise with practical healthcare experience, making it an essential tool for strengthening research capabilities.

 Professor Parveen Ali